MicrosoftDocs/xamarin-docs/docs/essentials/sms.md

 ---
-title: "Xamarin.Essentials SMS"
+title: "Xamarin.Essentials: SMS"
-description: "The Sms class enables an application to open the default SMS application with a specified message to send to a recipient." ms.assetid: 81A757F2-6F2A-458F-B9BE-770ADEBFAB58
+description: "The Sms class in Xamarin.Essentials enables an application to open the default SMS application with a specified message to send to a recipient." ms.assetid: 81A757F2-6F2A-458F-B9BE-770ADEBFAB58
 author: jamesmontemagno
 ms.author: jamont
 ms.date: 05/04/2018
 ---

-# Xamarin.Essentials SMS
+# Xamarin.Essentials: SMS

 ![Pre-release NuGet](~/media/shared/pre-release.png)